yashasvi-shukl/Quora_Question_Pair/README.md

 log-loss : https://www.kaggle.com/wiki/LogarithmicLoss
 Binary Confusion Matrix

+### Preprocessing
+1. Includes cleaning of data and feature engineering.
+2. I have developed various new features using nlp techniques.
+3. Used weighted average word2vec for embedding text features.

 ### How to execute ?
 All the files are numbered in a sequence.
 Execute in the same sequence.